Survey of Information Encoding Techniques for DNA: Initial Approaches

-The main advantages of the approach are that it provides simple error-detection capabilities.
-Insertions and deletions can easily be detected: codewords which are too long or short have clearly been subject to insertion/deletion.
+The main advantage of the approach is that it provides simple error-detection capabilities.
+Insertions and deletions can easily be detected: codewords which are too long or too short have clearly been subject to insertions and/or deletions.
 Changes, i.e., flipping of one nucleotide, can be detected in 83\% of the cases.
-Given a codeword \texttt{GCBBBC}, three possible point mutations can occur in each position, resulting in 18 single point mutations.
-Of the single point mutations, only 17\% result in valid codons (flipping \texttt{A} to \texttt{T} or vice versa) and the remaining 83\% can be detected.

-Using one \texttt{G} and two \texttt{C} nucleotides in one codon means that the GC content is exactly 50\% and thus well-suited for sequencing.
+Given a five-letter codeword with a one-letter comma, three possible point mutations can occur in each position, resulting in 18 single-point mutations.
+Of these single-point mutations, only 17\% result in valid codewords (flipping \texttt{A} to \texttt{T} or vice versa) and the remaining 83\% can be detected.
+Using one \texttt{G} and two \texttt{C} nucleotides in one codeword means that the GC content is exactly 50\% and is thus well suited for sequencing.
 A final advantage is that the occurrence of a \texttt{G} nucleotide in every sixth position means that the sequence can easily be identified as synthetic.
-While this is not crucial in the context of the data storage, it is a design goal of the authors.
+While this is not crucial for data storage, it is a design goal of the authors.
 The disadvantages of the encoding are that no mechanism for error correction is provided.
 Also, DNA sequences produced with this encoding can contain homopolymers of length three.

-The encoding uses 80 different codons, each with a length of 7 nucleotides.
+The encoding uses 80 different codewords, each with a length of 6 nucleotides.
 To encode about the same number (128) of symbols with bits, 7 bits are required.
-The information density therefore is exactly one nucleotide per bit.
+The information density therefore is 1.17 b/nt.